Delioos/crypto-curious-crusaders/src/content/post/introToDeFi.md

 ---
-title: "Introdcution to decentralized finance"
+title: "Introduction to decentralized finance"
 publishDate: "6 May 2023"
 description: "A brief presentation of decentralized finance.
 What is it?
 Why is it important and how does it work?"
 tags: ["Blockchain", "DeFi", "Economics"]